WALK THE COAST 2025

 Distance: 17 km

-The crew at MV Freedom have kindly agreed to put on an additional voyage over a weekend just for us!
-Their catamaran is specifically designed for wheelchair users and those living with disability, and will take us out to explore the Jurassic Coastline by sea, towards either Chesil Beach or Lulworth Cove.
-BOAT TRIP DETAILS
+The crew at MV Freedom have kindly agreed to host an additional voyage, especially for us!
+Their catamaran is designed especially for wheelchair users and those living with disability, and will take us out to explore the Jurassic Coastline by sea, towards either Chesil Beach or Lulworth Cove.

-Lunch: There won't be refreshments onboard so we recommend bringing lunch/snacks and plenty of water.
+Lunch: Refreshments won't be available onboard so please bring a packed lunch, snacks and plenty of water.

 Finish: 1pm at MV Freedom, North Quay Pontoons, Weymouth Marina

 Who can join?
-There are 8-12 spaces (with room for up to 6 wheelchairs) that are available to anyone who would like to join from the M2M community and beyond.
-This trip is free of charge and funded by M2M.
-Register early to avoid disappointment!
+There are up to 12 spaces (with room for up to 6 wheelchairs), available to anyone living with a disability and a +1.
+This trip is free to join, and funded by M2M.

 Komoot rating: Easy

-Sandsfoot Gardens & Cafe (halfway point, accessible toilets and garden)
+Rest stop: Sandsfoot Gardens & Cafe (halfway point, accessible facilities and garden)

 Accommodation note: The M2M team are staying on Buxton Road, Weymouth.